 Why it’s awesome: Alor Street may not look all that exciting during the daytime, but come late afternoon / evening the area transforms into one of the hottest dining spots in Kuala Lumpur.
 Numerous vendors cook up fresh and tasty meals along Alor Street Food Night Market, with plenty of treats to tempt you.
-The prices are reasonable and you can try a huge selection of local cuisine in a cool relaxed setting.
+Munching on street food is an excellent way to travel cheap in Malaysia, and you can try a huge selection of local cuisine in a cool relaxed setting.
 There’s plenty of outdoor seating, and some eateries have indoor seating areas too.

 What to do there: Feast on a wide selection of goodies at the fabulous Alor Street Food Night Market.
 Be sure to come hungry as there are bound to be many things that tickle your nostrils and taste buds!
 Stroll along the bustling street and watch as vendors cook an assortment of dishes.
 Peruse the menus and see what grabs your attention, then take a seat and wait for your delicacies to arrive!